fishfollower/SAM/docs/nobs.sam.md

+# `nobs.sam`

-# `nobs.sam`: Extract number of observations from sam object
+Extract number of observations from sam object

 ## Description

 Extract number of observations from sam object

 ## Usage